VerifiedarXiv:2210.0274726 min

 A formula for the target arrow

-The worked step quietly used a closed form for the conditional velocity.
-Here is where it comes from, and it covers every Gaussian path at once.
+The worked step leaned on a closed form for the conditional velocity.
+It comes from one construction that covers every Gaussian path at once.
 Take the Gaussian conditional path (3) and build the obvious flow that produces it: start with a standard normal sample and stretch it by the standard deviation, then shift it by the mean,

 When xN(0,I)x \sim \mathcal{N}(0, I), the output ψt(x)\psi_t(x) is exactly N(μt,σt2I)\mathcal{N}(\mu_t, \sigma_t^2 I), so this affine map pushes the noise onto the conditional path.
 Its velocity is forced: differentiate the flow definition (1) and the inverse of the affine map, and the unique velocity that generates this path is

 where the primes are time derivatives.
-This one formula is the workhorse.
-Hand it any mean schedule μt\mu_t and width schedule σt\sigma_t with the right endpoints and it spits out the exact velocity to regress.
+Hand this formula any mean schedule μt\mu_t and width schedule σt\sigma_t with the right endpoints and it gives the exact velocity to regress.
 Two choices recover the diffusion world.

-That reframing is worth a beat.
-The whole apparatus of forward and reverse stochastic processes was one way to arrive at a Gaussian path.
+That reframing changes how you see diffusion.
+The apparatus of forward and reverse stochastic processes was one way to arrive at a Gaussian path.
 Flow Matching skips the process and writes the path down.
-Even when you choose the diffusion path, training it with the CFM velocity loss (instead of score matching) turns out more stable in the paper's experiments.
+Even when you choose the diffusion path, training the network with the CFM velocity loss (instead of score matching) is more stable in the paper's experiments.
 And once you see the schedules as free parameters, you can ask for a path no diffusion produces.

 The straight-line path